johnandsn/johnandsn/README.md

 ---

+## Current Work

+**SBACS — Shift-Based Anti-Corruption System**
+Frontend developer responsible for implementing and maintaining user interfaces for a system focused on accountability and auditability in shift-based operations.

+- Translating system requirements into clear UI flows
+- Implementing React components with native CSS
+- Collaborating on frontend structure and usability

+---

 ## Experience

 - Frontend Development Intern — AWS
 - Exposure to large-scale engineering environments and modern development workflows

----

-## Interests

-- UI implementation from design specs
-- Improving frontend performance and usability
-- Learning best practices from production systems

 ---